bbibentyo/zephyr-galileo/README.md

 ## Connecting to device to obtain output
 You can use serial connection to obtain print and other log messages from the board.
-On Ubuntu, I use `tio` command which you can install using `sudo apt install tio`.
+On Ubuntu, I use `tio` command which you can install using `sudo apt install -y tio`.
 Once installed check which input your device is mounted to, by running `ls -l /dev/ttyACM*`...
 On my computer it is mounted to `/dev/ttyACM1`.

-because the device is mounted with root account, run `sudo tio /dev/ttyACM1` and enter your password when prompted for one.
+Because the device is mounted with root account, run `sudo tio /dev/ttyACM1` and enter your password when prompted for one.

+Alternatively, you can use `cat` command to access the output, if you don't want to install another application. the full command is `sudo cat < /dev/ttyACM1`

 ## Connecting to reel board using your android device.
 Using my android device (Galaxy S10),  I was able to connect to zephyr reel board via *Bluetooth*